NERD-project/nerd-api/README.md

 NERD
 ====
-The Named Entity Recognition and Disambiguation framework processes textual resources for extracting named entities linked to Web resources.
+The Named Entity Recognition and Disambiguation framework processes textual documents for extracting named entities linked to Web resources.

 Demonstration
 ---